 The BOAC / BEA duopoly in UK avaiation carried on throughout the entire decade.
 Each of the handful of domestic services that Dan Air had been awarded had to be fought for.
 Dan Air flew regional routes that linked towns and cities.
-It was laughable that the country hopped from Cardiff to Bristol!
+The cities were close by with one round trip stopping at both Cardiff and Bristol, cities that were almost next door to each other.
 The services were all secondary routes that BEA did not want.
 One of the main problems that independant airlines faced was the lack of available aircraft.
 Brand new aircraft were beyond the means of small companies like Dan - Air.
 Even the second hand market was was a minefield of obstacles.

 In addition to the BEA London to Glasgow flight and the Blackbushe - Jersey scheduled service Dan Air operated for BEA, freight contracts from London Heathrow to Milan, Rome and Brussels.

 Two DH Doves were purchased to commence scheduled services from Bristol and Cardiff.